Education

 WCLT Scholarship

-The Westborough Community Land Trust (WCLT) runs an annual Earth Day Essay Contest for graduating Westborough High School seniors and awards the $500 WCLT Scholarship to the winner to recognize a deep appreciation and concern for the environment.
+The Westborough Community Land Trust (WCLT) runs an annual Earth Day Essay Contest for graduating Westborough High School seniors and awards the two $1000 WCLT Scholarship to the winners to recognize a deep appreciation and concern for the environment.
 WCLT encourages young people to explore the out-of-doors and to develop a strong connection with the natural resources of Westborough.
 This connection should lead to responsible, thoughtful decisions about the environment.
-See scholarship page for details.

 Family Programs